 - Symptoms may include reduced fruiting structures, interveinal chlorosis and mottled leaves and rosetting of terminal leaves.

 - Large applications of P to soils may induce a Zn deficiency in the plants.

 It is important to note that Chlorine (Cl), Molybdenum (Mo) and Nickel (Ni) are also micronutrients.
-For more information on these micronutrients, please contact you account representative or your Tiger-Sul Agronomist.
+For more information on these micronutrients and/or micronutrient deficiencies in other crops, please contact you account representative or your Tiger-Sul Agronomist.

-For more information on developing specific products for your business needs, please contact your Tiger-Sul Territory Representative.
+For more information on matching specific products for your crop production needs, please contact your Tiger-Sul Territory Representative.